• Email

 Instructions

-1. Grease an 8x8-inch baking pan and coat with powdered sugar.
+- Spray an 8×8-inch baking pan with cooking spray, and coat with powdered sugar.

 Photography by The PKP Way.